joelalmeidaptg/scaliot/README.md

-# scaliot
+# Scaliot

-Repository to test Scala features
+Project to test features of Scala with IoT data.